-Bone mass measurements are covered by Original Medicare with a doctor who deems it medically necessary, and it’s been at least 24 months since your last scan.
+Original Medicare covers bone mass measurements with a doctor who deems it medically necessary, and it’s been at least 24 months since your last scan.
 Although, under certain circumstances, more frequent testing is possible.

-Read through the content below to learn everything you need about Medicare coverage for bone mass testing.
+Read the content below to learn everything you need about Medicare coverage for bone mass testing.
 We’ll go over the different plan types and coverage you can expect.
 Then, we’ll answer a few questions on bone density testing.

 Those with Original Medicare have coverage for a bone density scan.
-If medical care takes place in an inpatient setting, then Medicare Part A covers the test.
+If medical care occurs in an inpatient setting, then Medicare Part A covers the test.

 Beneficiaries undergoing an outpatient bone mass measurement test can expect Medicare Part B to cover the scan.
 Medicare Part B covers a Bone Mass Measurement test every 24 months or more if it’s medically necessary.

 The bone density test is considered a preventive service.
 If the healthcare provider accepts the Medicare assignment, you’ll pay nothing for this test.
 That includes no deductible or coinsurance.